akkefa/ml-notes/docs/probability/conditional_probability_and_bayes_theorem.md

 # Bayes Theorem

+## Definition
+Bayes theorem is also known as the formula for the **probability of causes**.

+Theorem states that the conditional probability of an event, based on the occurrence of another event, is equal to the likelihood of the second event given the first event multiplied by the probability of the first event.

 Two events A and B from the `same sample space S`.
 Calculate the probability of event A knowing that event B has occurred.
 B is the “conditioning event”. $P(A|B)$